Iron Maiden, the O2 Arena, May 27th 2017

 Anyone watching that show with a dash of maturity and a pinch of objectivity – tough in a room full of fanatics – would have recognised a distressed company in action.
 As a 40-year-old, I’d have said something like, “you can tell they’re in decline… next time they play here it’ll be at the Barras.
 They’ll be at King Tut’s in five years”.

 Suede, Blur and Oasis were just around the corner, but Maiden had already been outmoded by bands from Seattle.
 In Utero and Vs would be released in a matter of weeks.
-That sort of spectacle and, let’s face it, silliness, was very quickly the oldest of old hat.
+Maiden’s brand of spectacle and, let’s face it, silliness, was very quickly the oldest of old hat.
 What seemed dangerous and subversive at one point began to look like a creaky old 50s creature feature.
 Iron Maiden were never cool, but in the spring of 1993 they were tragically uncool.
 It just felt disloyal to say so.

 Something weird has happened to popular culture since then.
 Quarter of a century later, Iron Maiden aren’t a bunch of old men playing tours in working men’s clubs and village halls.
 They’re bigger than they ever were.
 They headline El Stadio Fuckoffico in Argentina or Brazil at a moment’s notice.
 In 2017, I sat there watching them in the O2 with about 20,000 other people in a sell-out crowd.
 You had to move fast to get tickets.
 Be quick or be dead.
 They’re the hot ticket once again.
 Iron Maiden have somehow demoded that which is new.